humio/aws-quick-start/README.md

 The template will create a single instance with a corresponding data volume and start Humio.
-Humio will be started listening for HTTP traffic on port 8080, but the template have an option to restrict access base on IP range.
+Humio will be started listening for HTTP traffic on port 8080, but the template have an option to restrict access based on IP range.
 For a production setup we advise you to put a HTTPS proxy in front of Humio or place it inside your VPC.

+## Sizing

 Choosing the right instance size depends on your ingest volume and usage patterns.
 As a general guideline the following table is a starting point to size your Humio instance.

-Up to 5 GB/day: m4.medium
+- Up to 5 GB/day: m4.medium
-Up to 15 GB/day: m4.large
+- Up to 15 GB/day: m4.large
-Up to 35 GB/day: m4.xlarge
+- Up to 35 GB/day: m4.xlarge
-Up to 75 GB/day: m4.2xlarge
+- Up to 75 GB/day: m4.2xlarge
-Up to 150 GB/day: m4.4xlarge
+- Up to 150 GB/day: m4.4xlarge

 For the general documentation of Humio, [click here](https://cloud.humio.com/docs/)